The first thing you need to know is that you will have a lot of fun and be busy with all the awesome things to do in the

 Hiking in the Canadian Rockies is the most popular activity.
 You can choose from literally hundreds of hikes for different levels.
 You can hike up the mountain, up the glacier, to an alpine lake, or a waterfall.

 I’m going to share with you one of my favorite hikes in Banff National Park.
 While taking a gondola is one of the top things to do in Banff is very popular and advertised, there is another option on how to reach the top of Sulphur Mountain.
 You can hike up the mountain through a series of switchbacks on a wide 5.5 km long forest trail.

 When you reach the top, you will have a bird’s eye view of Banff and the Bow Valley.
 You can either continue 1 km further on the boardwalk to Sanson’s Peak, an old weather station, walk around the observation deck for 360 ̊ views or visit the interactive center inside the upper gondola terminal.

 If you’re feeling tired after the hike, you can take the gondola down for free in winter and after 7 pm for free in summer.

-For more hiking and the Canadian Rockies tours check out this experiences:
+For more hiking and the Canadian Rockies tours check out these experiences:

 4 – Wild ice skating